SiaFoundation/siad/doc/api/index.html.md

 ### OPTIONAL
 **datapieces** | int
 The number of data pieces to use when erasure coding the file.

-**disablediskfetch** | boolean
-If disablediskfetch is true, downloads won't be served from disk even if the file is available locally.

 **paritypieces** | int
 The number of parity pieces to use when erasure coding the file.
 Total